15 Bio-optical Conditions

 15.3.2 CS86 \(K_d\) logger analysis

-Overall mean \(K_d\) for PAR 0.214 m⁻¹, indicating relatively clear coastal waters and consistent with the profile derived measurements.
+The overall mean \(K_d\) for PAR was 0.214 m\(^{-1}\), indicating relatively clear coastal waters and consistent with the profile-derived measurements.
 Notable temporal variability was observed across deployments.
-Deployments 2 and 3 (SN67_SN136 pair) showed the clearest conditions with medians of 0.142 and 0.154 m⁻¹, respectively.
-Deployments 4 and 5 exhibited moderate attenuation (0.231 and 0.224 m⁻¹).
-Daily patterns showed strong diurnal variability, with hourly clustering revealing late-afternoon peaks in light attenuation, likely driven by sediment resuspension during afternoon breeze conditions.
-Deployment 7 (August-September 2024) captured a notable storm event around September 5, 2024, with \(K_d\) values reaching 0.5-0.9 m⁻¹—more than triple baseline conditions.
-This deployment’s median (0.337 m⁻¹) was 70% higher than the clearest periods, demonstrating the role of storm-driven sediment resuspension on water clarity.
-Spectral analysis revealed elevated attenuation across all wavelengths during this turbid period, with particularly strong increases at longer wavelengths (660-700 nm), characteristic of mineral particle scattering (discussed further below in Section X).
+Deployments 2 and 3 (SN67+SN136 pair) exhibited the clearest conditions, with medians of 0.142 and 0.154 m\(^{-1}\), respectively.
+Deployments 4 and 5 showed moderate attenuation (0.231 and 0.224 m\(^{-1}\)).
+Diurnal patterns revealed late-afternoon peaks in light attenuation, likely driven by sediment resuspension during afternoon sea-breeze conditions.
+Deployment 7 (August–September 2024) captured a notable storm event around 5 September 2024, with \(K_d\) values reaching 0.5–0.9 m\(^{-1}\) — more than triple baseline conditions.
+This deployment’s median (0.337 m\(^{-1}\)) was 70% higher than during the clearest periods, demonstrating the role of storm-driven sediment resuspension in reducing water clarity.
+Spectral analysis revealed elevated attenuation across all wavelengths during this turbid period, with particularly strong increases at longer wavelengths (660–700 nm), characteristic of mineral particle scattering (see Section 15.5).

 Early Spring (2023)